Skip to content

 EC transition

 DTS allows performing full Embedded Controller firmware transition from the proprietary vendor EC firmware to the Dasharo EC firmware.
-Currently, this functionality is supported on the NovaCustom NS5x/NS7x) and NovaCustom NV4x only.
+Currently, this functionality is supported on:

 Starting from DTS v1.2.0 to perform EC transition please run firmware update on the platform with proprietary vendor EC firmware.